Cave Springs adds commercial and residential infrastructure to the city

 CAVE SPRINGS, Ark.
-(KFTA)–The City of Cave Springs, known to some as the strip of land you pass on your way to Northwest Arkansas Regional Airport (XNA), is now unveiling big infrastructure plans.
+(KNWA)–The City of Cave Springs, known to some as the strip of land you pass on your way to Northwest Arkansas Regional Airport (XNA), is now unveiling big infrastructure plans.

 Mayor Randall Noblett said the town is expanding in both commercial and residential aspects.